KaranMehta1806/WeatherProject/README.md

 2. **Enter a city name** in the search bar.

-3. **Click "Search"** to view the current weather conditions for the specified city
+3. **Click Search** to view the current weather conditions for the specified city

 ---